For the complicated, messy, exhausting relationship with food you’ve never been able to explain

 Meet Amy Taylor Grimm, RDN, LD, CPT

 Through her teens and early twenties, Amy did what diet culture told her to do.
-She restricted, exercised, lost weight, and was met with compliments (even from her doctor) while quietly losing her menstrual cycle and becoming consumed by thoughts of food.
-She looked healthy from the outside.
-She wasn't.
+She restricted calories, exercised, lost weight, binged, and was met with compliments with weight losses and silence with weight gains, becoming consumed by thoughts of food and her body.

 Credentials & Training